rburawes/golang-gorm/README.md

 A simple book store application that demonstrates basic CRUD functions using [GORM](http://doc.gorm.io/) library.

-The code the modified version of [golang-demo](https://github.com/rburawes/golang-demo).
+Code is the modified version of [golang-demo](https://github.com/rburawes/golang-demo).

 # Run the application
 ```